 On April 21, 2022, we entered into a binding Services Agreement, dated April 12, 2022, with Wilson Wolf (the "Services Agreement") pursuant to which we agreed to provide Wilson Wolf with certain training and research services.
-Pursuant to the Services Agreement, Wilson Wolf made a cash payment to us in the amount of \$8.0 million.
-Pursuant to the Services Agreement, in the event that we become insolvent, go out of business, or an event other than force majeure occurs that prevents us from fulfilling the Services Agreement, Wilson Wolf will have right of first offer and right of first refusal for our manufacturing facility provided it is able and willing to meet whatever financial obligations are required to do so, subject to certain exceptions.
+Pursuant to the Services Agreement, Wilson Wolf made cash payments to us in the amount of \$9.0 million.